Wall Street flirts with its all-time high

 Renewed hopes for a cut to interest rates by the Fed at its meeting next week helped stocks recover those losses, which included some of their worst days since their sell-off during April.
 So did a continuing parade of companies saying they're making bigger profits than analysts had expected.

 The deal for the company behind HBO Max, “Casablanca” and “Harry Potter” is not a sure thing, though.
 It could raise fears at the U.S. government about too much industry power residing at Netflix.
-Shares of Netflix initially fell more than 5% after the deal was announced, but they briefly erased all of the loss and swung to a modest gain before settling back to a dip of 0.6%.
+Shares of Netflix initially fell more than 5% after the deal was announced, then briefly erased all of the loss before falling again, by 3.4%.

 The U.S. stock market broadly has been much quieter this week, a respite following earlier weeks of sharp and scary swings.